appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 ## Set `appium:prebuiltWDAPath`

-If the `appium:prebuiltWDAPath` capability is provided with a properly signed `WebDriverAgentRunner-Runner.app` test bundle, the XCUITest driver will install the application and launch it every test session.
-Test bundles cannot be versioned using `CFBundleVersion` as vanilla applications do, which is why it is necessary to (re)install them for every test session.
+If the `appium:prebuiltWDAPath` capability is provided with a `WebDriverAgentRunner-Runner.app` test bundle, the XCUITest driver will install the application and launch it every test session.
+Test bundles cannot be versioned using `CFBundleVersion` as vanilla applications do usually, which is why it is necessary to (re)install them for every test session.
+The test bundle should be signed properly for real devices.

 Usually you can find the WDA application bundle at the below location if you use Xcode to build it.